shaikhazhar689/R_Project_DepartmentalStore_Analysis/README.md

 # About

-## Departmental Store Analysis
+## Title: Departmental Store Analysis

-Welcome to my R programming departmental store analysis project!
-As a data analyst, I have meticulously crafted this portfolio project, utilizing various R libraries and packages, including ggplot2, dplyr, corrplot, and ggcorrplot.
-By employing these powerful tools, I have conducted extensive descriptive analysis, employing functions like filter, slicing, groupby, summarise, and mutate to generate new tables and extract valuable insights.
-Additionally, I have created compelling visualizations such as column plots, line plots, histograms, scatterplots, and circular plots, shedding light on essential aspects of the departmental store's performance during Covid19 Pandemic.
+***Task***: The objective of this project is to provide a comprehensive analysis of a departmental store's performance during the Covid-19 pandemic, leveraging the capabilities of R programming and various libraries.

+**Approach**:

+***Data Preparation***: The project begins with meticulous data preparation, including filtering, slicing, and reformatting the data.
+Descriptive Analysis: In-depth descriptive analysis is carried out using functions like groupby, summarise, and mutate to derive meaningful insights.
+Data Visualization: Various visualization techniques such as column plots, line plots, histograms, scatterplots, and circular plots are employed to provide a clear and engaging representation of the data.

 #### Report Glimpses..